jensenemily/jensenemily.github.io/cv.md

 ---
 ## Currently

-I am a postdoctoral researcher at Northeastern University College of Engineering, advised by Professor Laurent Lessard
+I am a postdoctoral researcher at the University of California, Berkeley, where I am advised by Professor Murat Arcak.

 ## Education